TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

   * [ ] [**STARTED**] (manual request is done) Send to Node-RED as a control msg (whole HTML or from a CSS Selector)

+* Add `getPages()` function - sends control msg to Node-RED to fetch all of the current folders & html files.
+Will allow menu's to be created.
+Consider adding a `createMenu(entries)` function as well which would create a nav menu.

 * Consider adding a template literal renderer.
 [Ref](https://github.com/WebReflection/hyperHTML/tree/master).